ionic-enterprise/ionic-training-decks/src/assets/data/markdown/identity-vault-vue/install.md

 This is what our configuration means:

 - `unlockOnAccess`: if the vault is locked, unlock the vault when the application attempts to access the session.
 If this value is false, the application will need to call `unlock()` itself.
 This value is typically `true` unless you want fine-grained control over the unlock workflow.
-- `hideScreenOnBackground`: setting this option `true` results in a privacy screen being displayed rather than a snaphot of the application when it is in the background.
+- `hideScreenOnBackground`: setting this option `true` results in a privacy screen being displayed rather than a snapshot of the application when it is in the background.
 - `lockAfter`: the number of milliseconds to wait before locking the vault when the application is in the background.
 - `authMode`: the method to use to unlock the vault.
 In the case of `SecureStorage`, the session will be stored in a secure location, but the vault will never lock.